CCSU-CS493-F18/CS493F18CourseInfo/Syllabus.md

 **Final project:** There will be a large final project that will require integrating the knowledge you have gained throughout the semester.
 Details on this project will be handed out later in the semester.
 At the end of the semester your group will present your project to the class.

 There will be a number of interim checkpoints during the semester to ensure you are on track.
-The final deliverables are due at the beginning of class Monday, December 4th.
+The final deliverables are due at the beginning of class Monday, December 3rd.

 **Exams:** There will be a midterm and a final exam in addition to a final project.
 These will focus on whether you have understood the material and learned from your mistakes.
-The midterm will tentatively be **Wednesday, October 18th TBD** and the final exam will be at the university scheduled time **Monday, December 11th 5:30-7:30pm**.
+The midterm will tentatively be **Wednesday, October 17th TBD** and the final exam will be at the university scheduled time **Wednesday, December 12th 5:30-7:30pm**.
 If a student misses the midterm they will receive a 0 unless they have specifically talked with me ahead of time and submit a written request.

 **Attendance:** I expect students to attend class sessions regularly. ***For each absence (unless university excused) over 3 your overall final grade will be reduced by 1/4th of a letter grade.
 Skipping classes can seriously affect your final grade!*** If you are going to miss class please email me before class.
 Each student is responsible for making-up any missed study or work on their own.
 Limited assistance will be offered to those with plausible reasons for absences; unexcused absences result in the student being totally responsible for the make-up process.
 You are responsible for all announcements and material covered in the event that you do miss class, and should get that information from one of your classmates.
 In the event of a weather emergency that requires curtailment or cancellation of classes, listen to WTIC (1080 AM) or call (860) 832-3333.